mtmosier/sf-i-voice-companion/README.md

 Here's a very basic, no config needed, I-just-want-to-kill-stuff example of usage.

 ```
+> Hello    # Greetings
+> Who are you?    # I am your ship's companion.
+You can call me Null.
 > Unload weapon slot 1    # continuous fire weapon slot 1
 > Unload slot 2    # continuous fire weapon slot 2 (will alternate with slot 1)
 > Fire weapon slot 6    # single fire weapon slot 6 (after which slots 1 and 2 will continue to alternate)